Graduation (album): Artwork

 West collaborated with Japanese contemporary artist Takashi Murakami to oversee the art direction of Graduation as well as design the cover art for the album's accompanying singles.
 Often called "the Warhol of Japan", Murakami's surrealistic visual art is characterized by cartoonish creatures that appear friendly and cheerful at first glance, but possess dark, twisted undertones.
 The collaboration between the two came about when West visited Murakami's Kaikai Kiki studio during a brief trip to Asaka, Japan.
 The album's artwork expresses colorful, pastel imagery influenced by Murakami's affiliation with Superflat, a post-modern art movement influenced by manga and anime.
 Its production process took place over the course of several weeks, with West constantly visualizing new images and emailing the ideas to Murakami and his team.
 Bringing the educational theme expressed by West's previous albums to a close, the visual plotline of the images contained within the liner notes lead up to a graduation ceremony that takes places within a fictional college institution situated within a futuristic metropolis called Universe City.
 Murakami explained the metaphor behind the artwork saying:

 The artwork's storyline centers around "Dropout Bear", West's anthropomorphic teddy bear mascot.
-The story begins on a rainy day with Dropout being awoken by his alarm clock and running out of his apartment to his car, modeled after a DeLorean.
+The story begins on a rainy day with Dropout being awoken by his alarm clock, and after realising he is running late, runs out of his apartment to his car, modeled after a DeLorean.
 When the car's engine dies, he is forced to find an alternative means of transportation.
 Dropout attempts to hail a cab but it speeds right past him, soaking him with puddle water.
 He then tries to get onto a metro rail but just misses it as it pulls away.
 Left with no other options, Dropout is reduced to pursuing his goal on foot.
 As he races down sidewalks, populated by multi-eyed, living mushrooms, Dropout is pursued by a monstrous rain cloud that attempts to swallow him whole.
 Eventually, Dropout Bear arrives at the university and makes it to his ceremony just in time to stand before his colleagues, a wide variety of anthropomorphic creatures like himself.
 The visual story concludes with Dropout Bear being shot out of a cannon from the university into the sky into another stratosphere on the back cover.

 The cover art for Graduation was cited as the fifth best album cover of the year by Rolling Stone.
 Murakami later reproduced the artwork designs through the use of cel-shaded animation within a three-minute animated music video for the opening track "Good Morning".
 After collaborating with West on the artwork and video, Murakami later worked with him on the cover art for West and Kid Cudi's eponymous debut studio album, Kids See Ghosts (2018).